-As per the e above aeriniti ons, is t ne Biaae er a FPS in recei pt or a p pension?
-Yes ()
+As per the above definitions, is the Bidder a FPS in receipt of a pension?
+Voc ()

 No ()

 If so, the Bidder must provide the following information, for all FPS in receipt of a pension, as applicable:

 - a. name of former public servant; - b. date of termination of employment or retirement from the Public Service.